James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

   in the sample dim n), and RLS streaming.
 - **Section B** is the dimension check: does the probe's linear-separability gain survive a smaller code dim d' or a second random projection to k?
-(If yes, the LARGE projection size never helped — the gain is the binarized geometry.)
+(If yes, the LARGE projection size never helped: the gain is the binarized geometry.)

 Results (pool 10k, val 100k; mIoU + fit throughput pts/s):